-#DailyUi 009 - Music Player
+#DailyUI 009 - Music Player

 Board for freelance & contract work

 I decided to repage the Spotify web interface.
-I also did a backgroud color varation, a purple one!
+I also did a backgroud color varation, a purple one (on the next item)!
 I hope you enjoy and feedbacks are always welcome.